Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

-Moreover, the surrounding area is worth exploring as there are various nearby markets and shopping malls like Mixt Chatuchak, Bangsue Junction, JJ Mall, and Or Tor Kor market.
+Moreover, the surrounding has many other markets and shopping malls like Mixt Chatuchak, Bangsue Junction, JJ Mall, and Or Tor Kor market.
 If you are a shopaholic a few hours is never enough.
-To explore this area, make sure you have a full free day!
 Getting lost is easy to do here, so we will be guiding you with some useful information on how to explore the Chatuchak market and nearby places.

 Even though walking in this market somehow seems to be quite complicated, it is arranged into relatively 27 coherent sections and a map is available.
 You can also use the clock tower as a handy landmark as it’s in the middle of the market.